 “‘Very analytical’ …regularly engaged in cross-border matters, and is a ‘real expert on OFAC issues.’”Legal 500

 Alex Lakatos is a partner in the Washington DC office of Mayer Brown’s Litigation & Dispute Resolution and Financial Services Regulatory & Enforcement practices.
-Alex practices in complex litigation, particularly on behalf of leading financial institutions.
+Alex practices in complex litigation, particularly in matters arising under the Employee Retirement Income Security Act of 1974 (ERISA) and in other matters on behalf of leading financial institutions.